Fabric Fibers

 It’s helpful to know as much as we can about the fabrics we work with.
-We’ll end up making better
+We’ll end up making better fabric choices

-fabric fibers with information about each.
+information about each.

 Note: The care guidelines given are general.
 Follow the specific care instructions provided with your fabric.